Text Template Transformation Toolkit: Overview

 T4 is used by developers as part of an application or tool framework to automate the creation of text files with a variety of parameters.
 These text files can ultimately be any text format, such as code (for example C#), XML, HTML or XAML.

 T4 uses a custom template format which can contain .NET code and string literals in it, this is parsed by the T4 command line tool into .NET code, compiled and executed.
 The output of the executed code is the text file generated by the template.
 By using the Text Transformation class, T4 can also be run entirely from within a .NET application, eliminating the need for the end user to have Visual Studio installed.

 T4 is used within Microsoft in ASP.NET MVC for the creation of the views and controllers, ADO.NET Entity Framework for entity generation, and ASP.NET Dynamic Data.
 It is also used outside of Microsoft in projects such as SubSonic.

 T4 templating is supported in Visual Studio, MonoDevelop and JetBrains Rider.

 Controls

 There are four types of controls handled by the T4 template transformation engine.

-Criticism

-Microsoft has often been criticized for the lack of tooling support for T4 within the Visual Studio IDE, and relies on third parties namely Tangible Engineering, however later revisions have included better tooling support.